Robust Incentive Stackelberg Mean Field Stochastic Linear-Quadratic Differential Game with Model Uncertainty: Introduction

 \item[$\bullet$] Thirdly, applying convex analysis and the variational method, we get the decentralized optimal control of the i-th follower for its auxiliary limiting problem.
 The related consistency condition system by the fixed-point argument is established.

-\item[$\bullet$] Finally, by the decoupling method, we obtain the leader's approximate incentive strategy set (Theorem \ref{thm4.3}), under which the definition of asymptotic robust incentive strategy is given and the asymptotic optimality of the decentralized mean-field strategy is proved. \end{itemize}
+\item[$\bullet$] Finally, by the decoupling method, we obtain the leader's approximate incentive strategy set (Theorem \ref{thm4.3}), under which the definition of asymptotic robust incentive strategy is given and the asymptotic optimality of the mean-field strategy is proved. \end{itemize}

 The rest of the paper is organized as follows.
 In Section 2, we introduce some preliminary notations and formulate the SLQ incentive Stackelberg MFGs with model uncertainty.
 Section 3 discusses the leader's limiting auxiliary problem.
 The auxiliary optimal control for the i-th follower is obtained, and the CC system and the approximate incentive strategy are established in Section 4.
-In Section 5, the asymptotic optimality of decentralized strategy is obtained.
-A numerical example is given in Section 6.
+In Section 5, the asymptotic optimality of the mean-field strategy is obtained.
+Two numerical example are given in Section 6.
 Section 7 concludes this paper.